Application and Financial Aid

 *GRE/MCAT: The Graduate Record Examination (GRE) is required for all applicants to the Biomedical Sciences program and its four tracks.
 For MD/PhD and MD/MS dual degree applicants, GRE scores are strongly recommended, but MCAT scores may be accepted in lieu of GRE scores.
 For the general GRE examination, applicants should have a combined score of 1100 for the verbal and quantitative parts and a score of 4 or higher in the analytical/writing part.

 *LETTERS OF RECOMMENDATION: Three or more Letters of Recommendation are required addressed to the College of Graduate Studies Health Science Campus Admissions office.

-Students interested in Immunity, Infection and Transplantation should apply online.
-Students will enter the Ph.D. or Master program undeclared with respect to the four Biomedical Sciences tracks, then will identify a major advisor and align with the Infection, Immunity and Transplantation track within their first year of study.
+Students interested in Medical Microbiology and Immunology should apply online.
+Students will enter the Ph.D. or Master program undeclared with respect to the four Biomedical Sciences tracks, then will identify a major advisor and align with the MMI track within their first year of study.

 Please mail questions, comments, and suggestions to: firstname.lastname@example.org